 Cocaine addiction can be successfully treated, and many cocaine addicts recover through inpatient treatment.

-As part of your treatment for cocaine addiction, it is common for a patient to undergo a medically supervised detox period where cocaine is successfully removed from the body.
+As part of your treatment for cocaine addiction, you will undergo a medically supervised detox period.
 You do this by immediately halting consumption.

 Within the first 24 hours of doing so, it is normal to feel cocaine withdrawal symptoms and intense cravings as your body has grown used to frequent cocaine use.
 You may become moody, agitated, angry, confused and even experience suicidal thoughts.

-Staff at the facility will be highly experienced in helping patients deal with mood swings associated with cocaine detox and any other withdrawal symptoms you may experience.
+Staff at our rehab centres are highly experienced in helping patients deal with the psychological trauma associated with cocaine detox and any other withdrawal symptoms you may experience.

-As cocaine is a psychologically addictive substance, simply undertaking cocaine detoxification will not help your addiction or make the problem disappear.
+As cocaine is a psychologically addictive substance, simply undertaking cocaine detoxification will not be enough to help your addiction disappear over the long term.

-Your intense cravings for this highly addictive substance and the desire to abuse it will still be strong after detox, which is why rehab addiction therapy is important to prevent relapse.
+Your intense cravings for this highly addictive substance and the desire to abuse it will still be apparent after detox, which is why rehab addiction therapy is important to prevent relapse.

 Many treatments undertaken in cocaine rehab are psychological in nature, with a strong focus on counselling and addressing the mindset of recovering addicts.